 I shot my own photography for one of the posters.
 I wanted to confuse the viewer, and make the imagery somewhat foreign (hence the reason I shot in black and white) since many don't understand what it is like to be censored in the form of a computer monitor.
 The addition of sticky notes stuck on the monitor made this possible.
 I shot several photographs, and the lighting and angle was important because the monitor may be mistaken as a small TV.
 Below are several shots I took before finalizing them in Photoshop and Illustrator.
 Adding a disconnected Wi-Fi symbol to the monitor in the final work was the finishing touch.

 I wanted to keep one of the posters somewhat old school, while the other would be more modern.
 My inspiration for the typography came from old Apple advertisements shown in 1980's and 1990's.
-The serif fonts and limited color palette made the advertisements unique and gave off a retro feel.
+The serif typefaces and limited color palette made the advertisements unique and gave off a retro feel.
 As for the other poster, the copy of "ERROR 404" needed to be bold and distinct enough that it would be legible even if it was printed on a handout.
 We all know how it feels when we go to an empty page on a website, and I wanted to accomplish the same feeling when you looked at this poster.
 The addition of blurring out the "INTERNET" was vital, as it perfectly translated the feeling of being censored.

 Choosing a color that would compliment the black and white imagery was the creative goal.
 Photoshopping the sticky notes yellow not only allowed the poster to give off a retro vibe, but it also demonstrated a feeling of caution.
 Police tape and yield signs are yellow for a reason due to the nature of our eyes and how we react to the color.
 This would allow the viewer to feel unwelcomed or to proceed with caution.
 As for the "Save The Internet" text, the official logotype is orange, so I kept it as is when designing the second poster.